Dos muertos tras una pelea entre bandas narcotraficantes rivales en un hotel de la Riviera Maya

-Dos bandas de narcotraficantes se pelean en la Riviera Maya, y aterran a los turistas que se encontraban en el en un hotel de Puerto Morelos.
-Según las autoridades, la reyerta ha dejado dos fallecidos que participaron en contienda.
+Dos bandas de narcotraficantes se pelean en la Riviera Maya (México) y aterran a los turistas que se encontraban en un hotel de Puerto Morelos, cerca de Cancún.
+Según las autoridades, la reyerta ha dejado dos fallecidos que participaron en la contienda.
 Respecto a los huéspedes del hotel, no hay nadie herido de gravedad pero una mujer ha tenido que ser atendida después de recibir un golpe.

-Un grupo de diez hombres armados con pistolas largas irrumpieron en la zona turística por un área de playa que se encuentra entre los hoteles Azul beach Hyatt Ziva Riviera.
-Los primeros informes policiales indican que los fallecidos son supuestos narcomenudistas, pero no entran al detalle de a qué banda pertenecían ni a ninguna característica
+Un grupo de diez hombres armados con pistolas largas irrumpió en la zona turística por un área de playa que se encuentra entre los hoteles Azul Beach Hyatt Ziva Riviera.
+Los primeros informes policiales indican que los fallecidos son supuestos vendedores de droga, pero no entran al detalle de a qué banda pertenecían ni a ninguna característica concreta.

+Un ejecutivo de la cadena NBC que se hospedaba en el Hyatt ha ido recogiendo lo que ocurría y lo ha publicado en Twitter.
+"Tirador activo en la propiedad del Hyatt Ziva Riviera.
+Todos los huéspedes y empleados se están escondiendo.
+Paramédicos han llegado", contaba Mike Sington.

+All guests and employees taken out of hiding now and brought to lobby.
 Active shooter at Hyatt Ziva Riviera Cancun Resort.
-All guests confined to lobby now.
-Hotel staff huddled together in corner.
-Still no announcement or update from hotel, Hyatt, or police.
-Several guests have now told be they saw gunman come up from the beach, actively shooting. pic.twitter.com/fL9BP7Jisb— Mike Sington (@MikeSington) November 4, 2021
+Still no update from hotel.
+People are hugging each other and crying. pic.twitter.com/AqbYms3AUb— Mike Sington (@MikeSington) November 4, 2021

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.